You Want to Paint Your Kitchen? Here's How!

 Can you paint a fitted kitchen?

-Yes, you can paint a fitted kitchen.
-In most cases, the quality is still perfect, it's just that they don't look right anymore.
-And because our paints are so easy to use, you don't necessarily have to dismantle the kitchen to paint it.
+Yes, you can paint a fitted kitchen with furniture paint.
+In most cases, these are still perfectly good quality, they just no longer look good.
+And because our paints are so easy to use, you don't necessarily have to dismantle the kitchen To Paint.

 Can you paint a plastic kitchen?